MiranRaz/Unity-FPS-Target-Shooter/README.md

 <br>

 <h2> Destroying targets</h2>
-<p>Targets are made to have 100 health points and the gun shot has 30 points so when shooting you still have to shoot 4 times to distroy the target</p>
+<p>Targets are made to have 100 health points and the gun shot has 30 points so when shooting you still have to shoot 4 times to destroy the target</p>
 <p> </p>
 <img src="https://github.com/MiranRaz/Unity-FPS-Target-Shooter/blob/master/Photos/targets.png"></img>
 <img src="https://github.com/MiranRaz/Unity-FPS-Target-Shooter/blob/master/Photos/destryTrgt.gif"></img>